Simix2017/simon-kerstan-ee-express/docs/persistence.md

 This module provides persistence with relational databases and distributed cache support (Redis).

-## Datasource configuration

-Per default, a datasource named `default` must be configured for the persistence module to work.

 ## Configuration

 This module provides the following configuration parameters: